Russian lawyer in Trump Tower meeting says Mueller hasn't called

 Related: Russian Lawyer Says She Didn't Give Trump Jr. Info on Clinton

-She and Akhmetshin had both been working on behalf of a wealthy Russian who was being sued by the Manhattan U.S. Attorney's Office in connection with the Magnitsky affair.
-Veselnitskaya said she made a point of asking Goldstone whether it was okay to include Akhmetshin, given that he was a registered lobbyist.
-She mistakenly believed Goldstone was a lawyer, she said.
-He told her it was fine, she said.
+She and Akhmetshin had been working on behalf of a wealthy Russian who was being sued by the Manhattan U.S. Attorney's Office in connection with the Magnitsky affair.
+Veselnitskaya said she made a point of asking Goldstone -- who she mistakenly thought was a lawyer -- whether it was OK to include Akhmetshin, given that he was a registered lobbyist.
+Goldstone told her it was fine, she said.

 As it happened, the Trump Tower meeting occurred the same day as a hearing was unfolding in a Manhattan courtroom in a civil lawsuit involving the Magnitsky Act and Browder.
 Simpson was in the courtroom.